 Using Release Tags ¶

-Ping Identity uses multiple tags for each released build image.
+Ping Identity uses multiple tags for each released image.
 On our Docker Hub site, you can view the available tags for each image.

 Multi-product deployment